leafcloudhq/documentation-rtd/docs/object-storage/using-object-storage.md

 # Using Leafcloud Object Storage
 Leafcloud Object storage is a flexible service meant for storing 'objects' such as files (images, documents, binaries), logs and many other types of objects.
-As Leafcloud is a managed server you don't have to worry about maintaining servers in order to benefit from this scalable service.
+As Leafcloud is a managed service you don't have to worry about maintaining servers in order to benefit from this scalable service.

 Object storage has a concept of containers (also called 'buckets'), these define a group of objects.
 A container can be set to private (the default) and public.

-When a container is set to public, the contents of the container can be accesses on the publicly available web address.
-The address is built up like https://leafcloud.store/ + <container_name\>/ + <path\>/filename.ext.
+When a container is set to public, the contents of the container can be accessed on a publicly available web address.
+The address is built up like [https://leafcloud.store/<container_name\>/<path\>/<filename\>](https://leafcloud.store/container_name/path/filename.ext).
 For example, this cat picture: [https://leafcloud.store/test/cat-picture.jpg](https://leafcloud.store/test/cat-picture.jpg)

-There is no limit to how much you can store in a container, and you pay only for space that you use.
+There is no limit to how much you can store in a container, and you pay only for the space that you use.
 See our [pricing](https://www.leaf.cloud/pricing).

 ## Access Object Storage from the dashboard.
 Navigate to *Object Store > Containers*.
 From here you can create and browse containers and change the public/private setting.